netdata/netdata/packaging/installer/methods/kickstart.md

 > See our [installation guide](/packaging/installer/README.md) for details about [automatic updates](/packaging/installer/README.md#automatic-updates) or
 > [nightly vs. stable releases](/packaging/installer/README.md#nightly-vs-stable-releases).

+> If you are installing on macOS, make sure to check the [install documentation for macOS](packaging/installer/methods/macos) before continuing.

 ## What does `kickstart.sh` do?

 The `kickstart.sh` script does the following after being downloaded and run using `sh`:

 - Determines what platform you are running on.
 - Checks for an existing installation, and if found updates that instead of creating a new install.
-- Attempts to install Netdata using our official native binary packages.
+- Attempts to install Netdata using our [official native binary packages](#native-packages).
-- If there are no official native binary packages for your system (or installing that way failed), tries to install using a static build of Netdata if one is available.
+- If there are no official native binary packages for your system (or installing that way failed), tries to install using a [static build of Netdata](#static-builds) if one is available.
-- If no static build is available, installs required dependencies and then attempts to install by building Netdata locally (by downloading the sources and building them directly).
+- If no static build is available, installs required dependencies and then attempts to install by [building Netdata locally](#local-builds) (by downloading the sources and building them directly).
 - Installs `netdata-updater.sh` to `cron.daily`, so your Netdata installation will be updated with new nightly versions, unless you override that with an [optional parameter](#optional-parameters-to-alter-your-installation).
 - Prints a message whether installation succeeded or failed for QA purposes.